holgerimbery/feeder/README.md

 ## English
-*feeder (small container ship)* is an IoT Appliance with MQTT broker, controller, analytics, monitoring and docker administration based on the latest hypriot-os and portainer.io container management.
+*feeder (small container ship)* is an Appliance with docker administration based on the latest hypriot-os and portainer.io container management.

 *feeder* comes with a ready to deploy Raspberry Pi SD-Image file (standard [hypriot-os](https://github.com/hypriot/image-builder-rpi/releases)  - to be downloaded from hypriot original git-repro -  with custom cloud-init file from here), you can be deploy it manually with [etcher](https://etcher.io) and put the [cloud-init file](https://raw.githubusercontent.com/holgerimbery/feeder/master/user-data.yml) on the /boot partition of the sd-card or download the image automated and deploy everything automated with hypriot flash tool (linux and mac) with included scripts.